 Day 18 – Dubrovnik to Athens

 Flight.
-It took a while, but we finally found our hostel (again, I apologize.
-The hostel no longer is posted on the internet).
+It took a while, but we finally found our hostel called Student & Travellers Inn, Athens.
 There was a restaurant next door where we grabbed dinner.
 The hostel was horrible – no AC, gross showers, and bad wifi.
 Although, we had two roommates from Northern Ireland, which was fun!

 Day 19 – Athens

-We walked to the Acropolis and shopped.
-We ate at Smile, because they have great deal with great portions!
+We walked to the Acropolis, the Parthenon, Temple of Olympic Zeus, Arch of Hadrian, Panathenaic stadium, National Gardens, and shopped at the flea markets on Ermou St and Pandossou St. We ate at Smile, because they have great deal with great portions!
 We hung around the hostel and played a group game with everyone.
 Then, we barhopped a little bit.

 Day 20 – Athens to Santorini

 We had to wake up very early for our ferry at 6 am.
 The ferry ride (that isn’t the express one) is 8 hours.
-Our hostel, Anny’s, picked us up from the ferry.
+Our hostel, Anny’s Studios, picked us up from the ferry.
 Our hostel is on the black sand beach called Perissa.

 Tip: Most things we planned before we came – such as Airbnb’s and hostels and flights and train rides.
 But I had to book something for my last night in Athens by myself.
 There was a ferry protest, so I had to schedule around that.
 Always be aware of things like that and be flexible!
 Because of this protest, I had to miss out of Ios.